-KOMPLETT CIRCULARITY KOMPLETT ENVIRONMENT KOMPLETT TOLERANCE WHAT IT IS Komplett Circularity is our path to developing new and circular business concepts focusing on recycling, durability, and reusability.
+KOMPLETT CIRCULARITY KOMPLET WHAT IT IS Komplett Circularity is our path to developing new and circular business concepts focusing on recycling, durability, and reusability.
 We focus particularly on the minerals and materials used in the electronics industry that leave significant environmental footprints.
 Our goal is to develop methods to recover these resources so that they can be reintegrated into the lifecycle of electronic products.
-The Komplett Environment principle is designed to help us reduce the impact of our operations on the environment.
-This commitment focuses on reducing GHG emissions associated with the transportation of our products.
-Komplett Group is committed to creating and maintaining a healthy work environment where our employees feel included and valued.
-We work to improve documents and demand decent labour standards from our suppliers.
-We promote digital inclusion in all parts of society.
-WHAT WE WANT TO ACHIEVE Increase the durability and reusability of everything we sell.
+The Komplet principle is d help us reduc of our operat environment focuses on re emissions as transportatio WHAT WE WANT TO ACHIEVE Increase the durability and reusability of everything we sell.
 Ensure that products purchased from Komplett Group are made from more recycled materials.
 Create solutions that make it easier for customers to choose to repair or reuse electronic equipment.
 Introduce longer warranties and upgrade solutions and continue to improve our buyback and leasing options.
-We record, document, and limit our emissions through various environmental programs and ISO certifications.
-We work with our suppliers to find transportation solutions with a lower carbon footprint.
-We guide our customers towards more environmentally friendly products.
-Promote an inclusive work environment by encouraging and mentoring our employees.
-Promote digital inclusion in all areas where we have a presence.
-Develop a complete view of our value chain - taking care of people and resources at all levels.
-WHAT IT WILL TAKE We will invest in the development of new services to encourage recycling and reuse of products.
+We record limit our e various er programs certificati We work v find trans with a low We guide towards m friendly pr WHAT IT WILL TAKE We will invest in the development of new services to encourage recycling and reuse of products.
 We will improve the management of these initiatives by introducing tools and systems for easier use.
 We will strengthen our service and circular business models and take measures to communicate the importance of a circular economy to our customers and suppliers.
-Continue to closely track and monitor our GHG emissions.
-Work with our suppliers to find the most effective and environmentally friendly forms of transportation.
-We prioritise suppliers who are committed to reducing their GHG emissions, and encourage our existing partners to work towards this as well.
-Promote sustainable products in our inventory.
-Establish mechanisms to measure and manage employee satisfaction and well-being at all levels of our organisation.
-Implement processes to improve transparency in our value chain and ensure collaboration with suppliers in this area.
-Promote digital inclusion by raising awareness, forming partnerships, and conducting fundraising activities together with suppliers and customers.
-SDGs ➤ SDG 13: Climate Action ▶ SDG 12: Responsible consumption and production SDG 5: Gender equality SDG 8: Decent work and economic growth SDG 10: Reduced inequalities
+Continue f monitor of Work with find the m environme of transpo We priorit committe GHG emiss our existir towards ti Promote s in our investion SDGs ► SDG 13: Climate Action SDG 12: Re consumpt